-A poll developed utilizing Peeriosity’s innovative iPollingTM technology provides some interesting details around the degree of outsourcing of P2P processes by major corporations.
-The first question asked the status of outsourcing P2P processes, with 44% having outsourced significant portions of their operation, 20% having outsourced moderate levels, and 12% limited levels.
+A poll developed utilizing Peeriosity’s innovative iPollingTM technology provides some interesting details about the degree of outsourcing of P2P processes by major corporations.
+The first question asked about the status of outsourcing P2P processes, with 44% having outsourced significant portions of their operation, 20% having outsourced moderate levels, and 12% limited levels.
 Just 12% have outsourced and then brought it back in-house, while the remaining 12% have not yet considered outsourcing.

 The second poll question then addressed the geographical location of the primary P2P outsourced activities, with Asia / India being the most prevalent at 57%.
-This was followed by North America with 14%, and multiple lower cost locations across the globe for 10%.
+This was followed by North America with 14%, and multiple lower-cost locations across the globe for 10%.

 Some of the comments made by Peeriosity members related to this poll include the following: